ElizabethDashwood/leaflet-challenge/README.md

 * (1) the street and topography style of map, while basing my code on the Week 15 Day 1 exercises 09-Stu_City_Population_Layers and 10-Stu_GeoJson
 * (2) the start of a choropleth map, thinking that this better reflected the style of map shown in the challenge requirements, as was shown in Week 15 Day 2 exercise 04-Par_SchoolDistrictChoropleth.
 I have since moved these choropleth versions to the Obsolete files folder.

 However, I was not able to complete the maps in full, so I concentrated on the initial street and topography map.
+I was able to display a map with markers locally.